Pokémon Team Generator

 About Pokémon Team Generator

-Build the perfect Pokémon team with our Pokémon Team Generator, powered by the official PokéAPI.
+Build the perfect Pokémon team with our Pokémon Team Generator.
 Generate teams of 3, 4, 5, or 6 random Pokémon drawn from all 1,025 species across 9 generations.
-Every team member shows official sprites and base stats with color-coded stat bars.
+Every team member shows sprites and base stats with color-coded stat bars.
 Filter by generation, exclude legendaries, or enable type balancing to avoid duplicate types.
 The built-in Team Analysis panel calculates type coverage (how many of the 18 types your team represents), average BST, shared weaknesses, and missing types — giving you instant competitive insight.
 Swap individual members with the replace button, remove ones you don't want, and browse your team history.
 Copy the full team roster in one click.

 Pokémon Team Generator Features